 After you’ve been rejected (and let’s face it – who hasn’t been rejected?
 It’s part and parcel of living as a human being here on this earth), it takes a ton of work not to see all of life through the lens of “not enough,” shame, embarrassment, and failure.
 It’s hard not to make inner promises and vows of, “I don’t need them,” or “I’ll just show them later,” and walk off either stuffing our hurts or spewing our hurts in unhealthy ways.

 Lately, I’ve found that I need a refresher course on how to walk through rejection.
 Not just for myself, but for my kids.
 Because with the start of every new school year comes the start of new friend groups, new teams, and new tryouts.
 Everyone tries everything and everyone on for size to see if you fit the group and make the cut.

-And it’s a funny thing – when your kids enter junior high, if you’re not careful and watching your heart and your step, you can feel like you’re entering junior high all over again as well.
+And it’s a funny thing – when your kids enter junior high or high school, if you’re not careful and watching your heart and your step, you can feel like you’re entering those same years all over again as well.